bagustris/VIM101/cheatsheet/vimcheat.md

 `:q!`	Quit without saving
 `:x`	Write file (if changes has been made) and exit
 `:r filename`     Read filename
-`:sav  filename`	Saves file as filename
+`:saveas filename`	Saves file as filename (same as :wq filename OR :sav filename)
+`$vim +linenumber` file	open file on linenumber
 `.`     Repeats the last change made in normal mode
 `5.`    Repeats 5 times the last change made in normal mode
-`$vim +linenumber` file	open file on linenumber

 ## Moving in the file
 `k` 	move the cursor up one line
 `j` 	move the cursor down one line
+`w`     move the cursor to beginning of next WORD
-`e`	    move the cursor to the end of the word
+`e`	    move the cursor to the END of the word
-`b`	    move the cursor to the begining of the word
+`b`	    move the cursor to the BEGINNING of the word/previous word
-`0`	    move the cursor to the begining of the line
+`0`	    move the cursor to the begining of the LINE
 `G`	    move the cursor to the end of the file
-`gg`	move the cursor to the begining of the file
+`gg`	move the cursor to the begining of the file `Shift-g` move to the end of file
 `L`	    move the cursor to the bottom of the screen
 `:59`	move cursor to line 59.
 Replace 59 by the desired line number.
 `20|`	move cursor to column 20.